-DCNR Accepting Nominations for 2023 Pennsylvania Trail of the Year
+DCNR accepting nominations for 2023 Pennsylvania Trail of the Year

 The winning trail will be recognized in a news release by the advisory committee and DCNR; a commemorative poster for statewide distribution; a trailhead marker along the trail; promotion on ExplorePATrails; and a grant for educational programs to promote safety and environmental protection on the trail.

-If you know of a trail that provides unique opportunties, encourages and celebrates diverse user groups or enhances your community, please nominate it for the 2023 Trail of the Year.
-For consideration, a nomination form and supporting documentation must be submitted online by November 11, 2022.
+If you know of a trail that provides unique opportunities, encourages and celebrates diverse user groups or enhances your community, please nominate it for the 2023 Trail of the Year.
+For consideration, a nomination form and supporting documentation must be submitted online by Nov.
+11, 2022.
 The Trail of the Year will be announced in early 2023.

 Visit the Pennsylvania Trail of the Year webpage for more information about where to submit the form and supporting materials.